In most states, including Texas, failing to take proper safety measures is considered an offense for which one can be fined.

 The following important guidelines should always be followed when you take children along with you in your car;

-- Children younger than the age of 2 must always be in a rear-facing child car seat on, preferably mounted in the back seat.
+- Children younger than the age of 2 must always be in a rear-facing child car seat, preferably mounted in the back seat.

 - Children older than 8 must always be restrained using a lap and shoulder seatbelt.